Wiser Time

 "Wiser Time" is a song by American rock band the Black Crowes, included on the band's third studio album, Amorica (1994).
 The song reached number 15 in Canada, number 34 in the United Kingdom, and number seven on the US Billboard Album Rock Tracks chart.
+American Songwriter critic Tina Benitez-Eves rated it as being one the Black Crowes 10 best songs of all time.
+Classic Rock critic Dave Everley considered it one of the 20 songs that tell the story of the band, calling it one of "the Crowes’ most stirring numbers" and describing it as "Sadness and longing wrapped up in sweetness and slide guitar."
+Everley also noted that the song's roots are in country rock music.
 Music & Media described Rich and Chris Robinson's vocal harmony on the song as "perfection".
+Allmusic critic Tim Sendra praised its guitar playing and for its "affecting" vocal performance.